 This definition invites us to think about how we understand the world, and what are the implications that follow from the worldview we have chosen.
 Our actions are important: and in all sorts of ways they highlight and help to define our values and our spirituality.
 So one way into the discussion is to take some examples of the things we do, and to ask ourselves why we do them and what motivates us to undertake them.
 The answers could be quite revealing!

 Moss, B. ( 2005) Religion and Spirituality, Lyme Regis, Russell House Publishing.

 Thompson, N. (2012) The People Solutions Sourcebook, 2nd edn, Basingstoke, Palgrave Macmillan.

 Thompson, S. (2012) Don’t Be Your Own Worst Enemy: Self-care for Busy People, Wrexham, Avenue Media Solutions

-Bernard Moss is an Emeritus Professor at Staffordshire University and has written widely on the theme of spirituality.
+Bernard Moss was an Emeritus Professor at Staffordshire University and wrote widely on the theme of spirituality.